best-jett/MoQE/README.md

 ## 🛠️ Usage
 ### 1️⃣ Prepare Data & Models
--Put .parquet datasets in the specified directory.
+- Put .parquet datasets in the specified directory.
--Prepare your quantized experts and note their paths.
+- Prepare your quantized experts and note their paths.
--We use WikiText-2, OpenWebText, and C4 for experiments.
+- We use WikiText-2, OpenWebText, and C4 for experiments.

 ### 2️⃣ Launch Training
 - Basic Training